 We now know that the eggs are being used as a protein in this meal plan.

-Next, we will need to figure out specifically how many total grams of protein are in the example of 1 whole eggs and 3 egg whites.
+Next, we will need to figure out specifically how many total grams of protein are in the example of 1 whole egg and 3 egg whites.

 Right next to the label of protein, you will see a number.
-In this case the number is (17 grams)
+In this case, the number is 17 grams.

-This number (17 grams) represents the total number of grams of protein in the 1 whole egg and 3 egg whites
+This number, 17 grams, represents the total number of grams of protein in the 1 whole egg and 3 egg whites.

-It’s time to make the swap!
+It’s Time to Make the Swap!

 Next, you will skip to the FitNatik Food Database, located in this packet.

-What you would do next is scan through the FitNatik Food Database and you will find that the proteins, carbohydrates and fats are all broken up into their own individual sections.
+You’ll scan through the FitNatik Food Database and find that the proteins, carbohydrates, and fats are all broken up into their own individual sections.

-Since we know that the eggs are being used as a protein, and we know that we can only swap out a protein for another protein, our next step is to find the section of proteins in the FitNatik Food Database.
+As we know that the eggs are being used as a protein and that we can only swap out a protein for another protein, our next step is to find the section of proteins in the FitNatik Food Database.

 Look at all of those protein options!